jahnestacado/gometastore/README.md

 # GO Hive Metastore Client

-This is an adjusted version of the [Hive metastore client library](https://github.com/akolb1/gometastore/tree/master/hmsclient) for Golang
+This is an adjusted version of the [Hive metastore client library](https://github.com/akolb1/gometastore/tree/master/hmsclient) for Golang that set an AuthToken via the Thrift `SetUGI` method.
+This is a custom hack fo in-house use only!

 ## Installation